mrbean-bremen/pytest-find-dependencies/README.rst

 - command line options given in the test are passed to all test runs in dependency find mode
-- if any dependent tests are found, the exit code of the pytest run will be set to 1
+- if any dependent tests are found, the exit code of the pytest run will be set to 1, see also the option ``--fail-on-failed-tests`` above
-- if ``pytest-xdist`` is detected, it is ensured that the internal tests are not distributed, as this would break the dependency check
+- if ``pytest-xdist`` is detected, it is ensured that the internal tests are *not* distributed, as this would break the dependency check
-- if no dependent tests are found, the test will run twice as long as without the option (because each test will be executed twice), with one dependent test it will take about three times as long as the original tests, and with each found dependent test it will take more time (e.g. more repeated tests)
+- if no dependent tests are found, the test will run a bit longer than the original tests (without xdist), with the option ``--run-serially`` about twice as long;
+  with one dependent test it will take about 1.5 times as long as the original tests, and with each found dependent test it will take more time (due to more repeated tests)

 Usage of ordering plugins
 -------------------------